Open-Science-Community-Saudi-Arabia/MOOCs/documentation/docs/tutorials/contributing/adding_a_course.md

         CLIENT_APP_URL = https://localhost://5173

-    ```

-    - MONGO_URI_DEV: The connection URL to your MongoDB database.

     Note: The current `.env.dev` file does not contain all the neccessary environment variables.
 You can find the complete list of environment variables in the `.env.example` file.
 This version of the `.env.dev` file is only for the purpose of adding a course to the platform.
 So it only supports fetching courses and manual login feature and does not support Google or Github login.

     The `settings.js` located in the `/API/src/seeders` folder where you will add the course data.

+#

 2. Open the `settings.js` file and look for the "const course" object and update the following properties with the details of your course: